hristokbonev/hristokbonev/README.md

 ## 🚀 About Me
 I'm a junior software & data engineer with a **creative background**, focused on turning ideas into **useful, well-tested systems**.
 I enjoy designing data models, building APIs, and deploying end-to-end solutions with a solid DevOps backbone.
 I care about **maintainability, clarity, and results**.

-**Fun fact:** I was a professional actor and stunt performer 🎬 before pivoting to tech, and I still play the trumpet 🎺 in my free time.

 ---

 ## 🏢 Currently